 Switch on the oven – 350° / 160° / gas mark 4.

-After 20 minutes chilling, remove from fridge and cut the dough into biscuits.
-And be quick – the dough is very buttery and doesn’t retain shape for long.
 Again work the dough one section – or tray – at a time so it stays chilled as much as possible.
-When the biscuits are cut and fill one tray, put it in the fridge and start work with the other dough.
+When the biscuits are cut and fill one tray, put them in the fridge and start work with the other dough.

 Put the tray that is in the fridge on the side and replace with the other.
-Wait 5 minutes and put in the top of the middle of the oven.
+Put the first tray in the top of the middle of the oven.
 I use the middle shelf if my oven can actually be bothered getting to the correct heat.
 Otherwise it’s the second one down.

 You also need to be able to touch the side of a biscuit and have it skate gracefully across the baking paper without sticking.
 Then you can lift one – with a suitable kitchen tool – and check if the bottom is cooked.
 A little give is fine but nobody wants their biscuits cooked medium rare.

 You should be able to lift them onto a cooling tray with a fish slice or similar without them losing shape after just a couple of minutes.

 How to serve:

 Resist the urge to eat as they are cooling.
 It’s actually pretty hard.
-Enjoy them tomorrow with coffee – trust me on this.
+Enjoy them over the holidays with your morning coffee – trust me on this.

-And that’s my recipe for 2016.
-Unless it’s cocktails I tend to avoid the kitchen.
+And that’s my recipe for Christmas.
+Unless it’s cocktails, I tend to avoid the kitchen.
 I consider it the realm of men who show off and takeaway menus.
 Such a depressing place…